michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Would be nice but, sadly no. There are regional differences (`colour` and `color`), stylistical preferences (`café` and `cafe`), differing points of view (`log int something` versus `log in to something`) and what not.
+    Would be nice but no. There are regional differences (`colour` and `color`), stylistical preferences (`café` and `cafe`), different points of view (`log into something` versus `log in to something`) and what not.
 By all means, be strict and consistent in your own writing if you want but be tolerant in what you accept.

   </details>